2025 VA Disability Compensation Rates (+2.5% COLA) and 2026 Predictions

 FAQs

-What will 2025 VA disability pay rates be?
+What will the 2025 VA disability pay rates be?

 The 2025 VA disability rates include a 2.5% COLA increase, adjusting monthly compensation based on a veteran’s disability rating and dependent status.